Past articles

 *This is for informational and educational purposes only.
 There is inherent risk in trading, so trade at your own risk.

-We develop tools and strategies to the best of our ability, but no one can guarantee the future.
+Disclaimer: We develop tools and strategies to the best of our ability, but we can’t guarantee the future.
 There is always a risk of loss when trading.
 Past performance is not indicative of future results.
-From 1/1/21 through 11/12/25, the average return per options trade alert published in real time (winners and losers) is 2.81% in 3 days, with a 95.9% win rate.
+From 1/1/21 through 4/2/26, the average return per options trade alert published in real time (winners and losers) is 3.37% in 3 days, with a 96.2% win rate.